Spain women's national basketball team

-The Spain women's national basketball team (Selección Española de Baloncesto Femenina) represents Spain in international women's basketball competition, and are regulated by the Spanish Basketball Federation, the governing body for basketball in Spain.
-Spain has one of the most successful women's national teams in the world, being the current World Cup bronze medallists.
+The Spain women's national basketball team (Selección Española de Baloncesto Femenina) represents Spain in international women's basketball competition and are regulated by the Spanish Basketball Federation, the governing body for basketball in Spain.
+Spain has one of the most successful women's national teams in the world, being the current FIBA Women's EuroBasket 2023 silver medallists.

 History

 Spain women's basketball team played their first official game in Malgrat de Mar, Barcelona, against Switzerland on 16 June 1963, losing 31–40.
 They won their first game against the same team two days later, 47–39.
 It would take six years to play another international friendly game, losing to Cuba 50–70 on 28 September 1969.

-Their first official games were in March 1970, trying to qualify for 1970 EuroBasket, winning their first game against Switzerland 61–44 and losing to Hungary and France.
+Their first official games were in March 1970, trying to qualify for the 1970 EuroBasket, winning their first game against Switzerland 61–44 and losing to Hungary and France.
 The team qualified for their first major international tournament in their next attempt, the 1974 EuroBasket.
 After losing their three group stage games, they won their first game in a final tournament against Denmark in the placement matches, finishing in 12th position.
 Rosa Castillo is considered the best player from the mid-70s to the mid-80s.

-Until 1985 Spain played most Eurobasket tournaments, usually finishing around 10th.
+Until 1985, Spain played most Eurobasket tournaments, usually finishing around 10th.
 An important year for the evolution of the team was the celebration on home soil of the 1987 EuroBasket, finishing on 6th position.
 The team entered their first Summer Olympics qualification in 1988, but failed to qualify.
 Their first Olympic games were also on home soil in the 1992 Summer Olympics, finishing 5th.

 After failing to qualify for the two previous Eurobaskets and having never played a knockout game in a major tournament, the gold medal at the 1993 EuroBasket came as a surprise, beating the newly formed Slovakia in the semi-finals 73–55 and France in the final 63–53.
 With Blanca Ares as their key player (19 PPG), Spain undoubtedly took advantage of the dissolution of the dominant European teams of Yugoslavia, Czechoslovakia, and especially the Soviet Union.

 The EuroBasket victory gave Spain the right to participate in the 1994 Women's World Cup for the first time, finishing 8th.
 Since then, the team has qualified for every World Cup -seven in a row-, winning three medals.

-From 2001 and up to 2009 Spain entered in a loop of winning five consecutive medals in the Eurobaskets (1 silver, 4 bronze) and being eliminated in the quarterfinals in Summer Olympics and World Cups, until they finally won bronze in the 2010 Women's World Cup.
-From her debut in 1995 to her retirement in 2013, forward Amaya Valdemoro became the leader of the Spanish squad, taking part in 13 tournaments, playing 258 games, winning 7 medals and becoming the topscorer with 2,743 points.
+From 2001 up to 2009, Spain entered a loop of winning five consecutive medals in the Eurobaskets (1 silver, 4 bronze) and being eliminated in the quarterfinals in Summer Olympics and World Cups, until they finally won bronze in the 2010 Women's World Cup.
+From her debut in 1995 to her retirement in 2013, forward Amaya Valdemoro became the leader of the Spanish squad, taking part in 13 tournaments, playing 258 games, winning 7 medals and becoming the top scorer with 2,743 points.